-- Ensure that they clearly understand the academy's systems and procedures for sharing information to safeguard and promote the welfare of children as shared in this policy. - Ensure that they listen to and reflect on the voice of the child at ALL times (taking the child's wishes and feeling into account) and reassure them that they will take seriously any concerns raised to them by the child and both support them and keep them safe.
-This will include determining what action to take and what services to provide on behalf of the child in need (for non-safeguarding concerns). - Ensure that they report ANY concerns of harm to any child to the Designated Safeguarding Lead (or deputy) immediately and consistently promote a culture of vigilance in the academy, where concerns are shared and dealt with as soon as possible.
-(However, ALL staff can refer their concerns directly to the Integrated Contact and Referral Team (0191 561 7007) if necessary and the police in the stated incidents above.
-They should inform the Designated Safeguarding Lead (or deputy) as soon as possible if they have reported concerns directly). - Ensure that they immediately share with the Designated Safeguarding Lead (or deputy) information shared with them by a child or directly observed/witnessed and record it.
-This could include sharing information on behalf of the Designated Safeguarding Lead (or deputy)

-with other agencies.
-All discussions, decisions and reasons for them should be recorded in writing adhering to the Venerable Bede CE Academy's Recording and Information Sharing Procedures.
-Staff should never let fears of sharing information stand in the way of the need to safeguard and promote the welfare of children.
+- Ensure that they clearly understand the Academy's systems and procedures for sharing information to safeguard and promote the welfare of children as shared in this policy. - Ensure that they listen to and reflect on the voice of the child at ALL times (taking the child's wishes and feelings into account) and reassure them that they will take seriously any concerns raised to them by the child and both support them and keep them safe.
+This will include determining what action to take and what services to provide on behalf of the child in need (for non-safeguarding concerns). - Ensure that they report ANY concerns of harm to any child to the Designated Safeguarding Lead (or Deputies) immediately and consistently promote a culture of vigilance in school, where concerns are shared and dealt with as soon as possible.
+(However, ALL staff can refer their concerns directly to the Integrated Contact and Referral Team if necessary and the police in the stated incidents above and all staff should be aware of their local referral process to Local Authority children's social care.
+They will inform the Designated Safeguarding Lead (or Deputies) as soon as possible if they have reported concerns directly). - Ensure that they immediately share with the Designated Safeguarding Lead (or Deputies) information shared with them by a child or directly observed/witnessed and record it.
+This could include sharing information on behalf of the Designated Safeguarding Lead with other agencies.
+All discussions, decisions and reasons for them should be recorded in writing adhering to the Venerable Bede CE Academy's recording and information sharing procedures.
+Staff should never let fears of sharing information stand in the way of the need to safeguard and promote the welfare of children. - Ensure that they feel confident in reassuring victims that they are being taken seriously and that they will be supported and kept safe.